Cray-HPE/docs-csm/operations/update_bgp_neighbors.md

 dhcp-host=98:03:9b:bb:a9:94,10.254.1.24,ncn-w001,20m # HMN
 dhcp-host=98:03:9b:bb:a9:94,10.102.4.14,ncn-w001,20m # CAN
 ```
-- The Aruba configuration will require you to set the other peering switch as a BGP neighbor, the mellanox configuration does not require this.
+- The Aruba configuration will require you to set the other peering switch as a BGP neighbor, the Mellanox configuration does not require this.
 - You will need to delete the previous route-map, and BGP configuration on both switches.
 Aruba delete commands.
 ```